without Internet Explorer,

 Due to the fact that almost each and every track reaches the top level, it does not make sense to speculate about the highlights of "Nightside Emanations".
 More important is that the album also captivates with a perfect flow.
 Complexity and directness are broadly balanced and the solo parts fit harmoniously into the overall concept.
 Remarkable is that Behexen keep up the tension until the end of the album.
 "Kiss of Our Dark Mother", the final track, shines with unholy invocations and a suspenseful construction as well.
 After starting with emotional tones, the intensity of the song grows rapidly.
 It leaves you disturbed and fascinated at the same time.
 However, the storm is over.
 You have survived.
 But I guess that you want to take this hellish trip again and again.

 Behexen have come a long way, musically speaking, in their journey as a black metal band.
 These satanic, overlooked black metal musicians (and magicians!) began with an epic, Satyricon-worship demo, then showcased some of the rawest, most vicious black metal that can be found within the Finnish BM scene, then finally their later music from 2008 and onward seems to have calmed down a bit but after listening to this album, it's clearly that they are not that softened at all.
 Nightside Emanations shows something very different from Behexen.
-It's an album not so harsh and aggressive, but very dark and hellish.
+It's an album not so harsh and raw, but still very dark musically.

 Yes, we've all seen it before – a once incredible band takes a nosedive in quality and proves itself unable to recover, settling for a level somewhere just above average.
 Behexen has a history of releasing their albums with a most moderate pace – an even one, but frustratingly slow for the zealous fan.
 However, aside from the incredible EP set from 2008, titled "From the Devil's Chalice", every single one released after I was introduced to this band has been remarkably disappointing.
 "My Soul For His Glory" was painfully forgettable and unexciting, if ultimately well crafted and enjoyable.
 It was followed by the lacklustre Satanic Warmaster split, which might've foreshadowed a future direction similar to Sargeist of the same era – very melodic, even excessively so – and while a part of me was satisfied that the following full-length was innocent of excess sappiness, ultimately the result was perhaps even more dissatisfying.
 "Nightside Emanations" is completely unmoving and without merit apart from a small portion of greatness.